cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 For this example, let's consider two micro services:

-![Movie and review services][img.services]
+![Post and comment services][img.services]

-The movie service manages information related to movies while the review service manages information related to the reviews of each movie.
+The post service manages information related to posts while the comment service manages information related to the comments of each post.

 For demonstration purposes, we'll support only `GET` requests.
-When we request details of a movie, the movie service will perform a request to the review service to get the reviews for that movie.
+When we request details of a post, the post service will perform a request to the comment service to get the comments for that post.

 ## Tracing the requests across the microservices